🎧 Prefer to listen to the podcast or watch the video? Jump to listen to the podcast & watch the video.

 Mistake 1: Relying Solely on Portability Without a Trust

 Many couples believe that portability — the ability for a surviving spouse to use the deceased spouse’s unused exemption — eliminates the need for complex estate tax planning.
-But portability must be elected on a timely filed estate tax return, and it does not protect against GST taxes or future exemption reductions.
+But portability must be elected on a timely filed estate tax return, and it does not protect against GST taxes or future exemption changes.
 It is a valuable tool, but it is not a complete strategy.

 Mistake 2: Undervaluing the Estate